-Offensive photo shoot at Kartarpur annoys Sikh community
+Offensive Photo Shoot At Kartarpur Annoys Sikh Community

-New Delhi, Nov 29 (IANS) A clothing brand recently came under fire after an alleged photo shoot at the Kartarpur Gurdwara in Pakistan.
+New Delhi: A clothing brand recently came under fire after an alleged photo shoot at the Kartarpur Gurdwara in Pakistan.
 In the shoot, a Lahore-based model can be seen bareheaded, posing for the camera, compromising the sanctity of the place, Express Tribune reported.

 Pakistan Federal Information Minister Fawad Chaudhry and members of the Sikh community expressed annoyance over the fashion photoshoot at the Kartarpur shrine, Pakistan Observer reported.